open-runtimes/examples/node/send_sms_with_twilio/README.md

 # 📱 Send SMS with Twilio

-A Deno Cloud Function for sending message to a phone number using [Twilio API](https://www.twilio.com/docs/usage/api).
+A Node Cloud Function for sending message to a phone number using [Twilio API](https://www.twilio.com/docs/usage/api).

 _Example input:_